Ernest Hemingway: Paris

-Ezra Pound met Hemingway by chance at Sylvia Beach's bookshop Shakespeare and Company in 1922.
-The two toured Italy in 1923 and lived on the same street in 1924.
-They forged a strong friendship, and in Hemingway, Pound recognized and fostered a young talent.
-Pound introduced Hemingway to James Joyce, with whom Hemingway frequently embarked on "alcoholic sprees".
+Pound was older than Hemingway by 14 years when they met by chance in 1922 at Sylvia Beach's bookstore Shakespeare and Company.
+They visited Italy in 1923 and lived on the same street in 1924.
+The two forged a strong friendship; in Hemingway Pound recognized and fostered a young talent.
+Pound—who had just finished editing T. S. Eliot's The Waste Land—introduced Hemingway to the Irish writer James Joyce, with whom Hemingway frequently embarked on "alcoholic sprees".

 During his first 20 months in Paris, Hemingway filed 88 stories for the Toronto Star newspaper.
 He covered the Greco-Turkish War, where he witnessed the burning of Smyrna, and wrote travel pieces such as "Tuna Fishing in Spain" and "Trout Fishing All Across Europe: Spain Has the Best, Then Germany".

-Hemingway was devastated on learning that Hadley had lost a suitcase filled with his manuscripts at the Gare de Lyon as she was traveling to Geneva to meet him in December 1922.
-In the following September the couple returned to Toronto, where their son John Hadley Nicanor was born on October 10, 1923.
-During their absence, Hemingway's first book, Three Stories and Ten Poems, was published.
-Two of the stories it contained were all that remained after the loss of the suitcase, and the third had been written early the previous year in Italy.
-Within months a second volume, in our time (without capitals), was published.
-The small volume included six vignettes and a dozen stories Hemingway had written the previous summer during his first visit to Spain, where he discovered the thrill of the corrida.
-He missed Paris, considered Toronto boring, and wanted to return to the life of a writer, rather than live the life of a journalist.
+Almost all his fiction and short stories were lost, when in December 1922 as she was traveling to join him in Geneva, Hadley lost a suitcase filled with his manuscripts at the train station Gare de Lyon.
+He was devastated and furious.
+Nine months later the couple returned to Toronto, where their son John Hadley Nicanor was born on October 10, 1923.
+During their absence, Hemingway's first book, Three Stories and Ten Poems, was published in Paris.
+All that remained after the loss of the suitcase were two of the stories the volume contained; he wrote the third story early in 1923 while in Italy.
+A few months later, in our time (without capitals) was produced in Paris.
+The small volume included 18 vignettes, a dozen of which he wrote the previous summer during his first visit to Spain, where he discovered the thrill of the corrida.
+He considered Toronto boring, missed Paris, and wanted to return to the life of a writer, rather than live the life of a journalist.